Reading Time: 2 mins

 But did you know that XBRL ACRA can take enforcement action and impose a composition sum if your company doesn’t file the annual return on time?

-• For listed companies with share capital that maintain a register outside Singapore, the timeline to file AR is 6 months after the financial year-end.
+• Listed Companies with Share Capital Maintaining a Register Outside Singapore: For listed companies that have share capital and maintain a register outside of Singapore, the AR must be filed within 6 months after the financial year-end.

 Consequences of Non-filing XBRL ACRA

-• Composition Sum
+• Composition Fine

 According to Section 197 of the Companies Act, companies that file an annual return after the due date must pay a late filing penalty of $300-500, depending upon the breach.